TOTAL FREE HEALTH AND SAFETY DOCUMENTS DOWNLOADING SOURCE

 2. Knowledge and experience to do the job must use the right type of equipment for working at height.

-3. Make sure employee can get safely to and from where they work at height.
+3. Make sure employees can get safely to and from where they work at height.

 4. Make sure equipment is suitable good and strong enough for the job maintained and checked regularly.